BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 BODY: json(channel) WHERE channel = CHANNEL NAME ENDPOINT USED BY A USER TO DELETE A NEW CHANNEL SUBSCRIPTION
 ```
+URL: /course_subscription
+TYPE: GET
+BODY: NONE
+ENDPOINT USED BY A USER TO GET ALL ITS COURSE SUBSCRIPTIONS

+URL: /course_subscription
+TYPE: POST
+BODY: json(course) WHERE course = COURSE NAME
+ENDPOINT USED BY A USER TO ADD A NEW COURSE SUBSCRIPTION

+URL: /course_subscription
+TYPE: DELETE
+BODY: json(course) WHERE course = COURSE NAME
+ENDPOINT USED BY A USER TO REMOVE A NEW COURSE SUBSCRIPTION

+URL: /file
+TYPE: PUT
+BODY: json(course,channel) WHERE course = COURSE NAME and channel = CHANNEL NAME
+ENDPOINT USED BY AN ADMIN TO UPLOAD A FILE RELATED TO A COURSE AND CHANNEL

 ## How to use it